 Poetry Advisor Mark Haunschild teaches contemporary literature, creative writing, and composition at Arizona State University’s downtown Phoenix campus, where he also coordinates the F2F Writers’ Studio.
 His recent poetry appears in Waxwing, Watershed Review, and The Drunken Boat.

-Jessica Marie Fletcher serves as the current Superstition Review Student Editor-in-Chief, and she has also worked as blogger and fiction editor for s[r].
+Jessica Marie Fletcher is the student editor-in-chief for Issue 17 and the fiction editor for Issue 16.
 She studies creative writing, psychology, and family and human development in the Barrett Honors College at Arizona State University.
 While assisting with the Prison Education Programs of the English department, she interned with The Pen Project and critiqued inmate writing, and she has taught a creative writing workshop in a maximum-security prison.
 Jess has worked as an Opinion Columnist for The State Press, and one of her short stories has been featured in LUX Undergraduate Creative Review.

-Adelaide West is a Tempe-based photographic artist, currently pursuing her BFA degree through Arizona State University.
-She is an Art Editor for Superstition Review.
+Adelaide West is the art editor for Issue 17.
+She is a Tempe-based photographic artist, currently pursuing her BFA degree through Arizona State University.
 Her work centers around memory, place, and often explores family dynamics and relationships.

-Alexis Campbell is a senior at Arizona State University studying Creative Writing.
-She is currently an Interview Editor at Superstition Review.
+Alexis Campbell is the interview editor for Issue 17.
+She is a senior at Arizona State University studying Creative Writing.
 When Alexis is not writing stories, she is reading as much as she can.
 After graduation, she hopes to travel and continue to be involved with the literary community.

-Audrey Hawkes, interview editor for the Superstition Review, is a senior undergraduate student, and in May will be graduating summa cum laude with her bachelor’s in English literature, as well as a minor in women & gender studies and a certificate in LGBT studies.
+Audrey Hawkes is the interview editor for Issue 17.
+She is a senior undergraduate student, and in May will be graduating summa cum laude with her bachelor’s in English literature, as well as a minor in women and gender studies and a certificate in LGBT studies.
 She has been a lover of reading and writing since she was five years old, and her post-graduation plans are to get involved in publishing and earn her master’s degree.
 In her spare time, Audrey likes to write music and short stories.

-Blaize will be graduating this December from ASU with a bachelor's degree in English Literature.
-This is her second semester as an intern with Superstition Review where she posts blogs featuring Author podcasts.
+Blaize Condon is the social media editor for Issue 17 and blogger for Issue 18.
+She will be graduating this December from ASU with a bachelor's degree in English Literature.
 She is also an intern in the Writing Fellowship Program.
 After graduation, Blaize hopes to pursue her passion for writing.

-Briauna is finishing up her final year at Arizona State University with a major in Creative Writing and a minor in Clarinet Performance.
-This is her second year as the nonfiction editor for Superstition Review and hopes to use this experience in the future as an aspiring editor.
+Briauna Kittle is the nonfiction editor for both Issue 16 and Issue 17.
+She is finishing up her final year at Arizona State University with a major in Creative Writing and a minor in Clarinet Performance.
+She hopes to use this experience in the future as an aspiring editor.
 She plans on pursuing a graduate degree in publishing and is looking forward to reading new works and submissions.

-Cass is finishing her senior year at Arizona State.
+Cass Murphy is the interview editor for Issue 15 and the podcast blogger for both Issue 16 and Issue 17.
+She is finishing her senior year at Arizona State.
 She has a degree in English Creative Writing, minors in Applied Biological Sciences, Parks and Protected Area Management, and Sustainability, and an Environmental Humanities certificate.
-This was her third semester as an intern with Superstition Review, where she's been an Interview Editor and created the Authors Talk series as Podcast Blogger.

-Elijah Tubbs lives and writes in Arizona.
-He is co-founder of ELKE "a little journal".
+Elijah Tubbs is the poetry editor for both Issue 16 and Issue 17.
+He lives and writes in Arizona.
+He is a co-founder of ELKE "a little journal".

-Emily Holloway is a senior at Arizona State University and will graduate summa cum laude in May, with a B.A in English.
+Emily Holloway is the social media editor for Issue 17.
+She is senior at Arizona State University and will graduate summa cum laude in May, with a B.A in English.
 Post graduation, she hopes to pursue a career in the publishing industry and see as much of the world as she can.
 In her free time, you can probably find her scribbling ideas for potential novels while listening to an eclectic range of music on Spotify.

-Hayley Townsend completed the Creative Writing program at Arizona State University where she also studies English literature.
-She is the Nonfiction Editor for Superstition Review.
+Hayley Townsend is the social media editor for Issue 17 and nonfiction editor for Issue 18.
+She completed the Creative Writing program at Arizona State University where she also studies English literature.
 She plans on pursuing a career as a television writer.

-Izzy Montoya studies creative writing at Arizona State University.
+Izzy Montoya is the poetry editor for Issue 17 and interview editor for Issue 18.
+He studies creative writing at Arizona State University.
 He works as an English teaching assistant through the writing center and with the magazine Superstition Review.
 He is the editor of the one-off publication Escuche, is a recipient of the Jules J. Anatole Creative Writing Award, and plans to graduate “eventually.”

-Leslie is a senior pursuing dual degrees in English Literature and Film and Media Studies.
-In addition to her role as Blogger for the Superstition Review, she also serves as a Review Board Editor for GATE Journal and is the Treasurer for the Model United Nations club at ASU.
+Leslie is the blogger for both Issue 16 and Issue 17.
+She is a senior pursuing dual degrees in English Literature and Film and Media Studies.
+She also serves as a Review Board Editor for GATE Journal and is the Treasurer for the Model United Nations club at ASU.
 In her spare time, she enjoys reading, watching films, going to concerts, and cuddling with her Yorkie.

-Natalie serves as Content Coordinator for Superstition Review.
+Natalie is the content coordinator for Issue 17.
 She is a senior studying technical communication and Spanish at Barrett, The Honors College at Arizona State University.
 She is the Co-Founder and Managing Editor of Iron City Magazine, a journal by and for incarcerated artists and writers.
 Her creative nonfiction has been published in LUX Undergraduate Creative Review.

-Shelby Kazen, the current Advertising Coordinator, is in her senior year at Arizona State University where she is majoring in English.
+Shelby Kazen is the advertising coordinator for both Issue 16 and Issue 17.
+She is in her senior year at Arizona State University where she is majoring in English.
 She plans to pursue a career in music journalism after graduation in May.
 In her free time she enjoys abstract painting, local concerts, and traveling to new and exciting places.